WazDevZm/coolX/README.md

 ## Commitment to a Full GitHub Streak

 I am making a big commitment to remain on a full contribution streak on GitHub until the 31st of December.
 Every day, I will make at least one contribution to this or other repositories to keep my streak alive.
 This is part of my dedication to continuous learning, growth, and consistency as a developer.

+# 1. Authentication System Using MERN stack

 Let's keep the streak going strong!
 # coolX